caetanominuzzo/instruction-induction-optimization/README.md

 ## <a  id="introduction"></a>Introduction

-The primary goal of this project is to find the most robust yet minimal dataset that still maintains the original instruction induction.
+The primary goal of this project is to find the smallest dataset that still preserves the original instruction induction quality.
 This is useful for developers who want to leverage ChatGPT to create applications with minimal training data and costs.

 This approach was initially developed as part of the Small Texts Editor, a commercial product focused on providing context-aware personalization and human-centered solutions for AI-driven text editing.
 For more information on the Small Texts Editor, please visit the official website at labdqnt.com.